Datavault-UK/automate-dv-docs/docs/macros/index.md

 Before adding the ghost record, the satellite macro will check there is not already one loaded.

 !!! note
-    If this is enabled on an existing project, the ghost-records will be inserted into
+    If this is enabled on an existing project, the ghost-records will be inserted into the satellite on the first dbt run after enabling **_only_**

 #### system_record_value